BlueCat300/GpayCountrySpoofer/README_en.md

 ### Usage:
 By default, module uses Georgia.

 You can switch to the carrier details of another country.
-Go to the module folder and edit the MCC, MNC, ISO, and NAME in the config.conf file.
+Go to the module folder and edit the MCC, MNC, ISO, NAME in the config.conf file.
 Restart the Google Play Services process.
 You can find the necessary carrier information on this [website](https://en.wikipedia.org/wiki/Mobile_country_code).